 Yes, learnt Facebook/Google marketing online and have had enough sales to build the list.

-A very similar conversation with another (now a client) prospect was around how it was time for them to get out of the immediate results mode for everything and start investing in long term, sustainable channels.
+A very similar conversation with another (now a client) prospect was around how it was time for them to start investing in long term, sustainable organic channels.
 The topic of content marketing came up and was immediately met with, “We’ve done a lot of blogging before but it never really helped”.

-This discussion is about 9 months old, and currently their blog enjoys upwards of 10K hits a month.
-Their lead acquisition has gone up 400% with 70% leads not accounted for from their blog.
+This discussion is about 1 year old, and since we’ve taken up their content.
+The blog currently has upwards of 50K hits a month.
+Their lead acquisition has gone up 400% with 70% of that attributed to the blog.

 All these discussions were with three different company founders, but had a very similar undertone.
-I call this the Founder Plateau Syndrome.
+I call this the Channel Plateau Syndrome.

-Amongst all the qualities a startup founder needs to have, being a generalist and a super fast learner is amongst the top.
+Amongst all the qualities a startup founder should have, being a generalist and a super-fast learner is amongst the top.
 In all three of my conversations above, the founders had successfully built their startup to a respectable revenue without any external help.
-All three cases has a two founding member situation with a couple of interns helping out.
-And one of the Founders with no background in marketing, was running their marketing.
+All three cases have a two-founding-member situation with a couple of interns helping out.
+And one of the Founders, with no background in marketing, was running their marketing.